MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meetings-policies-recording-and-transcription.md

 |Amanda | Location1MeetingPolicy | On|
 |John (external user) | Not applicable | Not applicable|

-Meetings organized by Daniela can't be recorded and Amanda, who has the policy setting enabled, can't record meetings organized by Daniela.
-Meetings organized by Amanda can be recorded, however,  Daniela, who has the policy setting disabled and John who is an external user, can't record meetings organized by Amanda.
+- Meetings organized by Daniela can't be recorded.
+- Amanda can't record meetings organized by Daniela.
+- Meetings organized by Amanda can be recorded.
+- Daniela can't record meetings organized by Amanda.
+- John can't record meetings organized by Amanda.

 To learn more about cloud meeting recording, see [Teams cloud meeting recording](cloud-recording.md).